JanneMattila/www/docs/_posts/2024/05/2024-05-06-scan-entra-id-apps.markdown

 I looked that the application and noticed that it has secret which is valid until `12/31/2299`:

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/29/scan-entra-id-apps/appsecret.png" %}
+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/05/06/scan-entra-id-apps/appsecret.png" %}

 Okay that's not good.
 I started looking my other apps and noticed that there are actually many of them in the same situation:

-{% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/04/29/scan-entra-id-apps/apps2.png" %}
+{% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/05/06/scan-entra-id-apps/apps2.png" %}
-{% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/04/29/scan-entra-id-apps/apps3.png" %}
+{% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/05/06/scan-entra-id-apps/apps3.png" %}

 And they shared very similar expiration dates for secret (notice the naming!):

-{% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/04/29/scan-entra-id-apps/appsecret2.png" %}
+{% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/05/06/scan-entra-id-apps/appsecret2.png" %}

-I decided to write a PowerShell script to scan all my applications and list them if they have secrets which are valid for more than 2 years.
+I decided to write a PowerShell script to scan all my applications and list them if they have secrets which are valid for more than 2 years (or that can be overridden with parameter).
 Over the years I have written many scripts to scan Entra ID applications and I decided to use one of them as a base for this script:

 {% include githubEmbed.html text="JanneMattila/some-questions-and-some-answers/aad-scan-applications.ps1" link="JanneMattila/some-questions-and-some-answers/blob/master/q%26a/aad-scan-applications.ps1" %}